 Thrombolysis can break down and disperse a clot that is preventing blood from reaching your brain.

-For most people thrombolysis needs to be given within four and a half hours of your stroke symptoms starting.
+For most people, thrombolysis needs to be given within four and a half hours of your stroke symptoms starting.
 In some circumstances, your doctor may decide that it could still be of benefit within six hours.
-However the more time that passes, the less effective thrombolysis will be.
-This is why it's important to get to hospital as quickly as possible when your symptoms start.
+However, the more time that passes, the less effective thrombolysis will be.
+This is why it's important to get to the hospital as quickly as possible when your symptoms start.

 After thrombolysis, 10% more patients survive and live independently.
 Despite its benefits, there is a risk that thrombolysis can cause bleeding in your brain.
 This happens to about one in 25 people within seven days of thrombolysis, and this can be fatal in about one in 40 cases.
 The sooner you are treated, the better the chances of improvement, and the lower the risk of harm.